MicrosoftDocs/windows-dev-docs/hub/apps/design/widgets/widgets-states-and-ui.md

 Consider adding moments of surprise + delight to your widgets to elevate the experience.
 For example, for the Family or Calendar widgets you could highlight a child’s birthday via different visual treatments.

 This is the state with the most design flexibility.
-Use these guidelines, [widget principles](widgets-design-overview), [design fundamentals](widgets-design-fundamentals), and [interaction](widgets-interaction-design.md) to design how you want to layout your content.
+Use the guidelines in this articles as well as [Widget principles](index.md#widget-principles), [Widget design fundamentals](widgets-design-fundamentals.md), and [Widget interaction design guidance](widgets-interaction-design.md) to design how you want to layout your content.

 ### Signed-out state (for widgets that require authentication)